 How research trends in Artificial Intelligence are like?

-Another reason for growth in AI research is an increase in AI based startup funding.
-In second quarter of 2018, the funding to US-based AI startup rose by 21% to $2.3bn.
+Another reason for the growth in AI research is an increase in AI-based startup funding.
+In the second quarter of 2018, the funding to US-based AI startup rose by 21% to $2.3bn.
 These trends are expected to follow the upward trends in 2019 as well.

 Why won’t a technology see such trends when it is going to affect all the walks of our day to day life!
 From healthcare to automobiles, manufacturing to agriculture, in consumer electronics like fridge, AC to agriculture, it will take almost everything under it laps.